Perseo-code/M8-Compiler/README.md

 # M8, the new custom architecture
 M8 is a custom 8-bit architecture, and this program is an assembler designed for generating a different binary format.
 # Built in emulator
 This project contains the compiler and the tool to execute the code.
-Right now, this emulator i'm talking about doesn't currently exist, because this project is made by only one developer.
 # MASM example (M8 Assembler)
 ```
 .data